-Remember, what goes in must come out, and the more you eat in excess of what your body needs, the uglier it gets on the other end.
+Remember, what goes in must come out.
+The more you eat in excess of what your body needs, the uglier it gets on the other end.
 If you commonly feel bloated after eating, you may be consuming more food than your body can comfortably digest.
-Try cutting back.
-Here are a few suggestions:

 Consume Less Sulfur-Rich Food

 Sulfur is an essential mineral, so you don’t want to eliminate it from your diet, but if you eat a lot of sulfur-rich foods, the excess sulfur may be making your stool more odoriferous than normal.

 Here’s a list of sulfur-rich foods to try and avoid:

 - Coconut milk, juice, and oil